PIAA adopts girls flag football as sanctioned high school sport statewide

 “I’ve been on the phone for the last hour answering texts from everyone who is just so excited,” Ruiz said.
 “They were all celebrating.”

 For now, most schools with teams are in the Pittsburgh or Philadelphia areas.
-The Steelers’ league started in 2022 with six teams and has grown to 36.
+The Steelers’ league started in 2022 with six schools and has grown to 36.
 The league championship last spring was held at Carnegie Mellon.

 “We are excited to see such a groundbreaking moment for the future of girls’ flag football,” Steelers president Art Rooney II said.
 “It has been great working with the Eagles to accomplish a successful ruling that will now give young girls the chance to compete at a state level.
 We look forward to seeing how girls’ flag football continues to grow in Pennsylvania and worldwide.”

-The Philadelphia Eagles’ league had 65 teams last season, up from 16 in its first year.
+The Philadelphia Eagles’ league had 65 schools last season, up from 16 in its first year.
 Jeffrey Lurie, chairman and CEO of the Eagles, said its league organizers had a five-year plan to reach sanctioned status and got there two years early.

 “The sport’s organic growth is a credit to the participants, administrators, coaches, officials and parents who helped raise the profile of girls’ flag football,” Lurie said.
 “We thank the PIAA for their leadership in recognizing a sport that has the power to unlock new pathways and opportunities for girls of all ages in every community.”